-9.1 Should a Society reach a point where it is no longer able to carry out its aims and objectives, or not have a minimum of 10 members before the 1st November, the society will be dissolved and all assets and money will be held in escrow until the 30th June at which time if the society has not reformed with full membership then the society will be disbanded and funds and assets returned to Union funds.
+9.1 Should an Academic Society reach a point where it is no longer able to carry out its aims and objectives, or not have a minimum of fifteen (15) members before the 1st November, the Academic Society will be dissolved and all assets and money will be held in escrow until the 30th June at which time if the Academic Society has not reformed with full membership then the Academic Society will be disbanded and funds and assets returned to Union funds.

 10. Financial Arrangements

-10.1 Financial Controls: The Societies President and Treasurer are to control the funds of the Society in accordance with the Students’ Unions Financial Regulations and paragraph 4.4 of this document.
+10.1 Financial Controls: The Academic Societies President and Treasurer are to control the funds of the Academic Society in accordance with the Students’ Unions Financial Regulations and paragraph 4.6 of this document.

-10.2 The Societies account balances and transactions can be obtained and viewed via the Societies Dashboard.
+10.2 The Academic Societies account balances and transactions can be obtained and viewed via the Members Dashboard.

-10.3 Societies are strictly forbidden to setup or hold bank accounts for the society.
+10.3 Academic Societies are strictly forbidden to setup or hold bank accounts for the Academic Society.
 It is against Charity law for this to occur.
-Any members or society found to be in possession of an independent bank account will face disciplinary sanctions.
+Any members or Academic Society found to be in possession of an independent bank account will face disciplinary sanctions.

 11. Minutes

-11.1 Minutes for all Societies Committee meetings and all members’ meetings must be taken, and copies submitted within ten working days of the relevant meeting to societies@lincolnsu.com
+11.1 Minutes for all Academic Societies Committee meetings and all members’ meetings must be taken, and copies submitted within ten (10) working days of the relevant meeting to academicsocieties@lincolnsu.com

 12. Affiliation

-12.1 Before a Sports Club affiliates to another body, approval must be sought from the Executive Committee through the Vice President Activities.
+12.1 Before an Academic Society affiliates to another body, approval must be sought from the Executive Committee through the Vice President Activities.
 Affiliation is subject to ratification by the Board of Trustees and the preceding All Students’ Members meeting.
-For clarification, once the Executive committee have approved the affiliation, the Sports Club can proceed with affiliation.
-The Board of Trustees and an All Student Members meeting can overrule the affiliation and the Sports Club will have to disaffiliate at the next available opportunity.
+For clarification, once the Executive committee have approved the affiliation, the Academic Society can proceed with affiliation.
+The Board of Trustees and an All Student Members meeting can overrule the affiliation and the Academic Society will have to disaffiliate at the next available opportunity.

-HC October 2016
+EB May 2020

 Passed at Executive Committee